-Use VLC to Remove the Audio Track from a Video
+- Remove the Audio Track From a Video on Mobile

 VLC is the king of media players because it plays almost any video file in any format and has a range of powerful editing and manipulation tools for those who want to dig a little deeper.

-- Open VLC and select Media from the menu.
+- Open VLC and select Media -> Convert/Save.

-- Add the media you want to remove audio from and select Convert from the small drop-down menu at the bottom.
+- Choose the media you want to remove audio from, and it will appear in the file selection box.

-- Select the Audio codec tab and uncheck the box next to Audio in the window.
+- Select the Audio codec tab and uncheck the box next to Audio.

-- Enter a destination for the file at the bottom of the Convert window.
+- The Convert Window reappears.
+Enter a destination for the file at the bottom.

 - Select Start to recode the media without audio.

-Remember to name the file something different in Step 7 to create a copy of the file and not overwrite the original.
+Remember to rename the file to something different in Step 7 to preserve the original.
 That way, if anything goes wrong or you want to undo the changes, the original remains untouched.
-You can always delete the original once you’re sure you no longer need it, if you like.
+You can always delete the original once you’re sure you no longer need it.

-Use iMovie to Remove the Audio Track from a Video
+Use iMovie to Remove the Audio From z Video

-- Launch iMovie and select Import Movie in the center.
+- Launch iMovie and select Import Media in the center.

-- Load your video, right-click it and Select Entire Clip.
+- Load your video, right-click it, and choose Select Entire Clip.

 - Drag the video into the Timeline at the bottom of the screen to allow editing.

-- Right click on the Timeline and select Detach Audio.
-This splits the Timeline into pure video and pure audio.
+- Right-click on the timeline and select Detach Audio to split the file into pure video and pure audio tracks.

-- Select the audio track and hit Delete.
+- Right-click the audio track and hit Delete.

 - Select Export in the menu and save the video somewhere.

-Save the media as a different file than the original to ensure you can undo or redo any changes from the original.
-You can delete the original file after you’ve made sure the new file is what you’re looking for.
+Using a different filename ensures that your original isn’t overwritten, allowing you to undo or redo any changes.
+You can delete the original file after you’ve made sure the new one is all you need.

-If you happen to attend a college with a video lab, or you work at a place with access to Adobe’s Creative Cloud suite of applications, you can use Adobe Premiere Pro to quickly remove the audio files from any video.
+You can also use Adobe Premiere Pro to remove the audio files from any video quickly.
 Make sure you have the video stored on your computer, then open up Premiere and create a new project.

-In the standard layout for Premiere, drag and drop your video into the library in the lower-left corner of your display.
+In Premiere’s standard layout, drag and drop your video into the library in the lower-left corner of your display.
 Double-click this file to load it into your preview monitor on the upper-left portion of the screen, then click and hold the video icon below this.
-Drag and drop the video icon you’re holding into the timeline, and have Premiere set the sequence settings based on your file.
+Drag and drop the video icon you’re holding onto the timeline, and have Premiere set the sequence settings based on your file.
 Your video will now appear in the timeline with an audio file attached.

-Now export your video from Premiere while making sure that your export is set to match your sequence settings.
-The resulting video file is the original video you imported into Premiere without audio attached, and it only takes about thirty seconds to do.
+Now export your video from Premiere while ensuring that your export matches your sequence settings.
+The resulting video file is the original video you imported into Premiere without audio attached, and it only takes about thirty seconds to complete.

-You might be working directly from your smartphone or tablet and don’t have a chance to get back to a desktop PC, or you may not have access to a desktop.
+You might be working directly from your smartphone or tablet and cannot access a desktop PC.
 Mobile-only solutions are less feature-laden, but if all you need to do is strip out audio, then a single-purpose app can get the job done for you.

-For Android, try Mute Video, Silent Video.
-It does exactly what it says on the label – it takes a video shot on your phone and removes the audio track before saving it.
+For Android, try Mute Video, Silent Video .
+The app does what it says on the label—it takes a video shot on your phone and removes the audio track before saving it.
 You can then use the video as you see fit.

-For iOS, try Mute Video.
-It works in much the same way.
-It has a mini timeline where you can edit your video and save while removing the audio track.
-It works well and then enables you to save or download to another device should you wish to.
+For iOS, try VSilencer , which works similarly to the Mute Video, Silent Video app above.
+This app has a mini timeline where you edit your video and then save it while removing the audio track.
+VSilencer enables you to save or download your file to another device should you wish to.

 The only real downside of the smartphone-based apps is that they are significantly slower than desktop software.
-Mobile CPUs aren’t really up to the challenge of handling large video files quickly (other than to play them) and so it may take a while.
-If speed counts, then a desktop solution is the way to go.
+Mobile CPUs aren’t really up to the challenge of handling large video files quickly (other than to play them), and so it may take a while.
+If speed is a necessity, then desktop solutions are the way to go.

 If you have a slow computer but a decent Internet connection, then using a web-based tool to remove your audio track might be the way to go.
-There are many tools available, but I have had success using Kapwing Mute Video.
-Kapwing has other free video tools available online, but in this case the mute video tool does all we need.
-It also gives you the ability to trim off material from the beginning and/or end of the video, which might be a helpful extra tool.
-The resulting video doesn’t have a watermark and the service is very fast.
+There are many apps available, such as Kapwing Mute Video .
+Kapwing has other free video tools online, but in this case, the mute video tool does all you need.
+It also gives you the ability to trim off material from the beginning or end of the video, which might be helpful.
+The resulting video doesn’t have a watermark, and the service is high-speed.